camunda-community-hub/camunda-8-helm-profiles/azure/ingress/nginx/tls/README.md

 # Camunda 8 Helm Profile: Ingress NGINX for Azure with TLS Certificates

+If this is your first time here, make sure you have [installed the prerequisites](../../../README.md).

+After you've installed the prerequisites, follow these steps:

 Open a Terminal and `cd` into this directory

 Edit the [Makefile](Makefile) found in this directory and set the following bash variables so that they are appropriate for your specific environment.